 - 1. Tell the class that in small groups of 4-5 students, they will be examining scenarios involving a peer who is in need of help.
-In their small groups, they will generate ideas around how to get help for their friend, barriers to getting help, and potential solutions. - Explore the sample scenario with the whole class - 2.
+In their small groups, they will generate ideas around how to get help for their friend, barriers to getting help, and potential solutions. - > Explore one sample scenario from the list below with the whole class. - 2.
 Divide the class up into small groups and hand each of them a scenario card. - 3.
 On chart paper, have the group write down the barriers to getting help for their friends, the potential solutions to the barriers, and ways of getting help.
 Facilitator will circulate and follow up with each small group. - Note to facilitator: While circulating, encourage students to think of ways of getting help from trusted adults - 4.
 Regather the whole class and have each group present their scenarios, ways of getting help, barriers, and solutions. - 5.
-Have a class discussion: Identify some common barriers to getting help that are listed across scenarios and solutions to these barriers.
-Have a discussion around why it's important to reach out to a trusted adult(s) to get help for a friend.
+Have a class discussion: Identify some common themes that have emerged about barriers to getting help and solutions to these barriers. - 6.
+Have a discussion about why it's important to reach out to a trusted adult(s) to get help for a friend.